LaunchCode-Education-Archived/skills-back-end-csharp/studios/cheese-mvc-persistent/single-class-persistence/README.md

 currentMenu: studios
 ---

-## Part 2: Persisting a Single Class
+## Part 1: Persisting a Single Class

 Be sure you've completed the [setup steps](../) before starting these tasks.

 ## Setting Up the New Model

-We'll use EntityFramework (EF) to create and object-relational mapping for a new class.
+We'll use EntityFramework (EF) to create an object-relational mapping for a new class.

 In `Models/`, create a new model class named `CheeseCategory`.
 Give it an `ID` property and a `Name` property that's a string.